INTERNSHIPS & RESEARCH

-STEP 3: Document fulfillment of the conditions for final approval
+STEP 3 of 4: Document fulfillment of the conditions for final approval

 - Save course materials.
-Keep copies of all course materials throughout your semester, including assignments completed, rubrics, work samples, and any additional work your DUS assigned to you.
+Keep copies of all course materials throughout your semester, including assignments completed, updated syllabus, rubrics, work samples, and any additional work you agreed to complete during the pre-approval process.

 - Consult your DUS about any changes in project parameters.
 Sometimes a student’s intended practicum experience changes when they arrive to their program, or their research topic shifts when they begin working in the field.
 Before proceeding with any changes in project parameters, immediately consult your DUS.
 Sometimes, the new topic fits better within another department, and you may need to seek conditional pre-approval with that DUS instead.

-STEP 4: Earn transcripted grades of C– or better
+STEP 4 of 4: Earn transcripted grades of C– or better

 Even though your practicum course grade will not factor into your Duke GPA on Duke-Approved and petition programs, the Registrar will only award transfer credit if you have met the following requirements:

-- Course must be taken for a grade.
+- The course must be taken for a grade.
 You cannot take a course Pass/Fail.